-Donors are motivated to understand who, where, and what exactly their charitable gift will go toward.
+Donors are motivated to understand who, where, and what their charitable gifts will support.
 Understanding how an organization demonstrates its impact is important to donors.
-They want to know who a nonprofit is helping, how the organization is helping them, and how their gift was used.
+In other words, they want to know who a nonprofit is helping, how the organization is helping them, and exactly how their gift was used.

-As shown in Figure Two, 98 percent of donors ranked impact as the most important factor when considering making a charitable donation, followed by mission (49 percent) and legal nonprofit status (37 percent).
+As shown in Figure 2, 98 percent of donors ranked impact as the most important factor when considering making a charitable donation, followed by mission (49 percent) and legal nonprofit status (37 percent).

 “In every donor conversation, we tie it back to what their dollar is impacting in the service line.
 We do that in not only our larger gift asks but also in our annual appeals and our thank-you notes.
 And we hold to the standard that the [IRS Form] 990 reflects back on that.
 It is spelled out in all of our materials,” says Brackett.

-Figure Two: Impact Is the Most Important Consideration among Donors
+Figure 2 Impact Is the Most Important Consideration among Donors

 Big Brother is Watching